Authorite/authorite/Whitepaper.md

 # 1. Introduction and proposal of value

 Certificates issued by organizations all over the world to companies or persons are always based on trust.
 While these should serve as, for example, endorsement of mastering a skill, completion of academic program or quality assurance, it is not always possible to determine whether:
-1. issued certificate is genuine,
+1. emitted certificate is genuine,
-2. certificate authority is influential,
+2. issuing organization is reliable,
-3. specific person owns particular certificate.
+3. particular person owns given certificate.

-Some authorities allow to validate a person or business holds given certificate.
-It is partial solution, because it is neither scalable nor all institutions allow such verification making it complicated to check specific entity being subject of such document.
+Some issuers allow to validate a person or business holds given certificate.
+It is partial solution, because it is neither scalable nor all institutions allow such verification.
+It makes checking an entity being subject of such document complicated.

-With current state of technology it is often easy to counterfeit a cerificate, be it via photo manipulation or injection of data into existing serivce.
+With current state of technology it is often easy to counterfeit a certificate, be it via photo manipulation or injection of data into existing serivce.
 Every accreditation bases on trust between parties.
-Next, it takes time to verify subject across spread databases holding certificate data.
+Next, it takes time to verify subject across spread databases holding certificate data if there is need to check someone against all owned certificates.

 To overcome these threats there is a need for an organization monitoring certification authorities.
 Any centralized supervisor would suffer from trust based model.
-However, with rise of blockchain technology, smart contracts and decentralized autonomous organizations, it is possible to build transparent system that is not based on trust.
+However, with rise of blockchain technology, smart contracts and decentralized autonomous organizations, it is possible to build transparent system that is based on facts instead of trust.

-This paper presents a solution, certification monitoring system minimizing trust issues accompanying current state of certifications.
+This paper presents a solution, certification supervisor, which minimizes trust issues accompanying current state of certifications.
 The system is:
 - **transparent** - data is easily accessible,
 - **secure** - protected by cryptographic proof,
 - **practical** - enhances utility of certificates,